 Areas of counselling I deal with

 Other areas of counselling I deal with

 I have several years experience providing drug and alcohol counselling, treatment, and support services for substance misusers and anyone affected by someone else's use of drugs and alcohol.
-When a person is addicted to something they cannot control how they use it, and become dependent on it to cope with daily life and mask the pain of life's past traumas.
-Many of us can use substances or become engaged in activities without any significant problems.
-Some people, however, may experience damaging psychological and/or physical effects when their habit becomes an addiction.
-I have the ability to offer you through counselling the possibility of minimising the harm from your drug of choice and then to equip with skills to prevent relapse.
+When a person is addicted to something they cannot control how they use it, and become dependent on it to cope with daily life masking the pain of life's past traumas.
+Many of us can use substances or become engaged in activities without any significant problems, however some may experience damaging psychological and/or physical effects when their habit becomes an addiction.
+I have the ability to offer you, through counselling, the possibility of minimising the harm from your drug of choice, working towards abstinence (if that is your goal) and equipping you with skills to prevent relapse.

 Please do ask as some concessions may be available.